nelsonseccofilho/ng-movies/README.md

 ## Test case

-Click on any search entry, type JAVA and click on the button with the magnifying glass icon to search.
+Click on any search entry, white JAVA and click on the button with the magnifying glass icon to search.